Causal feedback strategies for controlled stochastic Volterra systems: a unified treatment: Introduction

-$\bullet$ The unified treatment helps us to reveal two interesting phenomena.
-First of all, we found that optimal control (if it exists) generally does not have representation in the spirit of (\ref{E2402}).
+$\bullet$ The unified treatment helps us to reveal an interesting phenomena, i.e., optimal control (if it exists) generally does not have representation in the spirit of (\ref{E2402}).
 It gives us an answer to the above (Q3), and is based on three observations.
-First, in the deterministic case, our result (Theorem \ref{the3}) shows $p_1$ plays role only when $R(\cd)$ is singular.
+First, in the deterministic case ($B\1n=\1nD\1n=\1n0$), Theorem \ref{the3} shows $\Th_2(s,t),s\les t,$ plays role only when $R(\cd)$ is singular.
 Second, in particular case (see Corollary \ref{corollary3.10}), we prove it is contradictory once the above optimal representation (\ref{E2402}) exists.
-Third, in contrast with $X(\cd)$ in the integral of (\ref{E4}), the term $\sX(\cd,t)$ is more essential and appropriate in the sense that the later reduces to the former in particular case (see Subsection 4.5).
-Second of all, we point out that another phenomenon when the drift term is not controlled \big($B\1n=\1n0$ in (\ref{E1})\big).
-Once optimal causal feedback strategy exists, it is a \emph{Markovian state feedback} in the sense that it only depends on $X$ but not $\sX$ (see Remark \ref{remark3.12}).
+Third, in contrast with $X(\cd)$ in (\ref{E4}), the term $\sX(\cd,t)$ is more essential and appropriate in the sense that the later reduces to the former in particular case (see Subsection 5.5).

 \ss